TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/GroupedFor.rst

    </table>
  </f:alias>

 Here's an example with six employees.
 As you can see, the `f:groupedFor` ViewHelper groups the employees by city.
 An experienced eye will see that the first employees in the array work in Lindlar.

-So that we can access the city names within the `f:groupedFor` tags, we'll use the 'groupKey' “city”.
+So that we can access the city names within the `f:groupedFor` tags, we'll use the 'groupKey' "city".
 (The values 'groupBy' and 'groupKey' don't need to match: you could use 'city' as a groupKey too.

 By referring to the variable 'as', you can access the elements of the first city employees and loop through them with a `f:for` loop.